 Acne is mysterious—or at least it seems that way.
-Aside from wondering why it happens in the first place, there's the trial and error and subsequent frustration that comes along with treating it.
+Outside of wondering why it happens in the first place, there's the trial, error, and subsequent frustration that comes along with treating it.
 One person swears their acne was cleared by using only oil-free skincare products.
 Another person claims anti-inflammatory facial oil is what did the trick for them.
-While there's nothing wrong with taking advice from other people, it can start to feel disorientating and contradictory when it's coming at you from all angles.
+While there's nothing wrong with taking advice from other people, it's disorientating and contradictory when it's coming at you from all angles.

 The Best Anti-Acne Skincare Ingredients

 There are some acne ingredients that seem ubiquitous.
 They're classics because they work.
 We're talking about ingredients like benzoyl peroxide, sulfur, BHA (salicylic acid), and AHA (glycolic acid or lactic acid).
 You'll find these ingredients in all kinds of acne treatments, including those at the drugstore.
 They're the first ingredients to turn to when it comes to mild breakouts.
 "I advise starting with one ingredient before adding another to evaluate how your skin tolerates the first ingredient without dryness or irritation," Lortscher says.

 If your acne is stubborn and it requires something more, that's when you can turn to other over-the-counter treatments like adapalene, which most people are most familiar with when referred to by the brand name: Differin.
 It's widely available at drugstores, no prescription needed.
 Take it from this writer—it works.
 I apply a bit of the milky gel on clean skin and go to bed.
 In the morning, any blemishes are visibly smaller and much, much easier to disguise with a dab of concealer.